-- You have offered each eligible employee the choice of super fund into which you will pay their SG contributions.
+- You have offered each eligible employee choice of the super fund into which you will pay their SG contributions.

-Records about the super contributions you make for your employees
+Recording the super contributions you make

 Records for super contributions

 Information your records need to show

 - How you worked out the amount of super you contributed for each employee.

-- If you fail to meet your super obligations and are liable to pay the Super Guarantee Charge (SGC), you must keep details of how you worked out the amounts shown in your SGC Statement.||Contribution receipts showing the date, contribution period, amount, fund and member account number for each employee.|
+- If you fail to meet your super obligations and are liable to pay the Super Guarantee Charge (SGC), you must keep details of how you worked out the amounts shown in your SGC Statement

-|Documents that show how you worked out the amount of super paid for each employee.|
+- Documents showing how you worked out the amount of super paid for each employee (hours worked and OTE for each employee)

-|Documents required to work out the SG shortfall for an employee for a quarter.|
+- Documentation supporting your calculations to work out the SG shortfall amount for an employee in a particular quarter